akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 ### Attribute groups

 In Akeneo PIM, you can organize your attributes in groups to help you display related attributes one after the other in the interface.
-We also use these attribute groups to give rights to an app.
+We also use these attribute groups to give rights to an App.
 Thanks to the attribute group's permission, you can configure whether the App will update product information for specific attributes or not.

-#### Which level should you give your app?
+#### Which level should you give your App?

 - **The Edit level**